 Editon: The About Windows screen highlights the edition of Windows 10 as well.
 You find it listed in the first sentence after the copyright notice.

-Check Windows 10 Version edition and Build no from Settings
+Check Windows 10 Version edition from Settings

-Command To check Windows 10 Version edition and Build
+Command To check Windows 10 Version edition

-Also, you can open the Command prompt by type cmd on start menu search, From search results select command prompt.
-Then type command systeminfo to display your system configuration with Installed OS name, Version, Which edition and build of windows installed on your system.
+Then type the command systeminfo to display your system configuration with the Installed OS name, Version, edition and build of windows installed on your system.

 Open Registry Editor type regedit on windows start menu starch and navigate to

 In the right pane, you will find everything you need to know about Windows 10’s version, build number and edition details.